 The two family tree charts near the end of Sweny, Part 2, show (1) the known descendants of Edmund Sweny, Sr. up to the births of his great grandchildren in the early 1700s and (2) the earliest known ancestors of our Whites, Sweeneys/Swinneys and Pruitts.
 Our task is to fill in the missing individuals between the end of the first chart and the chronological beginning of the second chart.
 The Whites and Sweeneys/Swinneys share the terminal SNP FT55898/FT48931 which likely formed around 1600.
 Thus, they must each share a common ancestor at FT18699, along with each of the Pruitts, since that is the last SNP they all share.
 See the graphic at the end of Sweny, Part 1, for more on the relationship of these SNPs.
 We speculate that Edmund Sweny, Jr. had a terminal SNP of FT55898 and, thus, passed that SNP along to all of his male children.
 Since none of our six Sweeney/Swinney testers share a more recently formed SNP, we believe they must have split into discrete family lines within a couple of generations of the births of Edmund Sweny, Jr.'s children.
 Our Pruitts are not positive for the SNP FT55898, so we can assume they split with the Sweeneys/Swinneys around the time Edmund Sweny, Jr. was born (as a result of the birth of an unknown brother of Edmund Sweny, Jr.) or a generation or two earlier (at the birth, perhaps, of an unknown brother of Edmund Sweny, Sr.).
 So, with all of this in mind, below is a graphic showing the counties where Sweeneys/Swinneys lived in the mid-1700s to early 1800s and, below that, a discussion of the earliest known ancestors of the Whites and Sweeneys/Swinneys.
 Our job will be to work backward in time from these individuals to see if they are actually descended from Edmund Sweny, Sr.

-The map above shows Edmund Sweny, Jr.'s and his children's base of operations, Elizabeth City Co., Va. and York Co., Va.
+The map above shows Edmund Sweny, Jr.'s and his children's base of operations, Elizabeth City Co., Va., York Co., Va. and Norfolk Co., Va.
 For the most part the records of these families end there and other Sweeney/Swinney family records start appearing in counties further to the west and south.
 Abraham Swinney wrote his last will in December 1770 in Chesterfield Co., Va.
 He mentioned his wife Betty, and sons Edmund, John and Joel.
 It's clear that Abraham was a slave owner like the Swenys of the Tidewater region.
 Betty seems to appear ten years later in nearby Amelia Co. (as Elizabeth, the head of a household) and still later in Lunenburg Co., Va. (as both Betty and Elizabeth, the head of a household).
 We're not sure where her sons ended up, but they likely went on to other counties to the west.
 Both a John (1773 land sale) and a Joel (1790 tax record) show up in Amherst Co., Va. after the death of Abraham, but we can't be sure these are his sons.
 At this time, we can't place this family in any of our Sweeney/Swinney family lines although it's tempting to place them with Moses Sweny/Swinney of Amherst Co., Va.

 Moses Swinney of Granville Co., N.C.